Investing

 (Source: Bank of America, Clutch)

-More than two-thirds of Millennials report putting away money in employer-sponsored retirement plans.
-In fact, 53% of Millennials are invested in 401(k) plans, while only 29% are invested in traditional and Roth IRAs.
+More than two-thirds of Millennials contribute to employer-sponsored retirement plans.
+Specifically, 53% participate in 401(k) plans, while only 29% invest in traditional and Roth IRAs.

-This suggests that Millennials are eager to take advantage of employer-sponsored plans, many of which offer financial incentives to save for retirement.
-However, these plans may also have limited investing options compared to self-directed accounts.
+This pattern suggests Millennials eagerly capitalize on employer-sponsored plans, many offering financial incentives for retirement savings.
+However, these plans may provide more limited investment options compared to self-directed accounts.

 9. 48.6% of Millennials are Homeowners